 Caffeine, massage, ginger, and over-the-counter pain relievers are just a few of the methods used to help ease migraine pain.
 Identifying your triggers — and taking other medications — may even help prevent the pain altogether.

 A migraine is more than just a headache.
 It’s a complex neurological condition that can cause a variety of symptoms.

-If you have migraine, you know how painful the condition can be — and how difficult it can be to make a migraine headache go away.
+If you experience migraines, you know how painful the condition can be — and how difficult it can be to make a migraine go away.
 Prevention and early action when a migraine strikes are key to keeping this condition under control.

 Here are 12 tips you can try to help treat your migraine early and keep it from getting worse.

 If you’ve ever put an ice pack on an injury or a heating pad on a sore back, you know the power of temperature therapy.
 This can also help when you have a migraine.